GREASE INTERCEPTOR PUMPING IN DALLAS

 The “25%” Factor

-Due to the increased risk of hazardous overflow of grease, oil and food solids into the sewer system or into the environment when the grease trap tank capacity reaches 30%, a 25% industry standard was implemented to avoid the chance of such an event occuring.
+Due to the increased risk of hazardous overflow of grease, oil and food solids into the sewer system or into the environment when the grease trap tank capacity reaches 30%, a 25% industry standard was implemented to avoid the chance of such an event occurring.
 Keeping the amount below the 30% threshold is a prudent safety requirement to avoid problems later down the line.

 You should always keep in mind this as a magic figure to aim to.
 After all, even in very large tanks, where overflowing is much more difficult, the 25% rule will still apply, at least in the eyes of the Seattle’s health inspectors, who are quick to issue fines and penalties the second your tank goes above 30%.